|

 Discuss

-work music, film or literature seemed to have
+which an artistic work – music, film or

-was killed.
+killed.
 Is the work of art ever to blame?
-Do the murders
+Do

-in THE DANTE CLUB stem from the brutality of INFERNO?
+the murders in THE DANTE CLUB stem from the

 ...